This issue is complex, but vegans and vegetarians shouldn’t base their purchasing decisions on kosher symbols and markings. Here is what they mean:

-· The “K” or kosher symbol basically means that the food-manufacturing process was overseen by a rabbi who, theoretically, ensured that it met Hebrew dietary laws.
-The food may not contain both dairy products and meat, but it may contain one or the other.
+- A “K” or “OU” kosher symbol basically means that the food-manufacturing process was overseen by a rabbi who, theoretically, ensured that it met Jewish dietary laws.
+(There are actually dozens of symbols used by different kosher certifying agencies.)

-· The “D” symbol, as in kosher D, means that the product either contains dairy ingredients or was made with dairy machinery.
-For example, a chocolate and peanut candy may be marked “kosher D” even if it doesn’t contain dairy products, because the nondairy chocolate was manufactured on machinery that also made milk chocolate.
+- An additional “D” or “DE” symbol means that the food either contains dairy or was produced with machinery that handled dairy.
+For example, a chocolate and peanut candy may be marked “kosher D” or “kosher DE” even if it doesn’t list dairy products in the ingredients, because the dairy-free chocolate was manufactured on machinery that also made milk chocolate.

 If you have further questions regarding kosher symbols, please consult Jewish organizations or publications.